stevehanson/pushy/README.md

 ##Modernizr

-Pushy uses Modernizr to detect & test for ```CSS 3D Transforms``` support in the browser.
-Be sure to include this test in you are using the [Modernizr build tool](http://modernizr.com/download/#-csstransforms3d-shiv-cssclasses-teststyles-testprop-testallprops-prefixes-domprefixes-load).
+Pushy uses Modernizr to detect & test for ```CSS Transforms``` support in the browser.
+Be sure to include this test if you are using the [Modernizr build tool](http://modernizr.com/download/#-csstransforms3d-shiv-cssclasses-teststyles-testprop-testallprops-prefixes-domprefixes-load).
+TODO: could there be an easier way to check for transforms than using Modernizr?

 ##Tips